 The current state-of-the-art technologies for deepfake detection are also based on AI, specifically on deep learning.
-Indeed, GAN-generated images often contain most of the properties and statistics of authentic images, so detecting such forgeries based on some hand-crafted artifact analysis is very hard.
+Indeed, GAN-generated images often contain most of the properties and statistics of authentic images.
+It is very hard to detect such forgeries based on some hand-crafted artifact analysis.

 The Amped research team has thus developed and trained a deep neural network to detect GAN-generated images.
 To validate our detection system, we participated in an international challenge proposed by the University of Catania; our system was independently tested by the challenge organizers on a large and diverse dataset (5 different face synthesis GANs were used) and obtained an overall accuracy score of 90.05% (whereas the median score of participants was 72.62%).
 You can find details about the challenge and how our detection system works in the related scientific paper, which has been published by the prestigious Journal of Imaging.

 And now, this powerful detection tool is available in Amped Authenticate, under the Local Analysis category!